CloudZero2049/TD3-TensorFlowJS/README.md

    	6n) Reward (Mis)Design For Autonomous Driving, https://arxiv.org/pdf/2104.13906.pdf

-8) About CloudZero (2023): I am a 32-year-old college student working towards an AA.
+8) About CloudZero (2023): I am a 32-year-old college student working towards an AA and thinking about a BA in Artifical Inteligence.
 My goal is to become a computer programmer of some sort.
 I have a deep interest in game design and artificial intelligence.